Quadriffis/immortal-millionaire/10 - my financial structure.md

 | Me +1[^Me plus a partner I can sustain entirely to join my adventures] | 8200 | 100.8k | 2.52m |

 ## Investing money

+My investment philosophy is quite straightforward and basically a copy of Warren Buffett's advice: invest your age in bonds and the rest in stocks.
+Of course you should spread the risk by buying index funds of bonds and stocks instead of individual ones.

+Operationally I invest with 3 parties:

+- Brand New Day (index funds)
+- Binck (individual stocks)
+- Degiro (individual stocks)

+The reason I also use stock brokers that offer individual stocks is that I can't help myself.
+Like all human beings I think I have some sort of unique understandin that will help me predict the future slightly better than my neighbor.
+To satisfy this urge I have a small amount of play money that I am allowed to put into stocks.
+I consider this money lost.
+It's more like gambling than a long term plan.

+Brand New Day on the other hand is my favorite broker in the Netherlands.
+They offer a limited selection of index funds at exceptionally low fees.
+I have three accounts with them:

+- World index (age in bonds rest in stocks)
+- High risk small cap and developing nation index (small amount)
+- Tax advantaged account specific to the Netherlands

+Every month a set amount of my income is automatically transferred to these low cost accounts which will keep on growing over the coming decades.